Tina Turner: Mainstream success: 1966–1976

 In the fall of 1969, Ike & Tina Turner's profile in their home country was raised after opening for the Rolling Stones on their US tour.
 They gained more exposure from performances on The Ed Sullivan Show, Playboy After Dark, and The Andy Williams Show.
 The duo released two albums in 1970, Come Together and Workin' Together.
-Their cover of "I Want to Take You Higher" peaked at No. 34 on the Hot 100, whereas the original by Sly and the Family Stone had peaked at No. 38.
+Their cover of "I Want to Take You Higher" peaked at number 34 on the Hot 100, whereas the original by Sly and the Family Stone had peaked at number 38.
 The Come Together and Workin' Together albums marked a turning point in their careers in which they switched from their usual R&B repertoire to incorporate more rock tunes such as "Come Together", "Honky Tonk Woman", and "Get Back".

 In early 1971, their cover of Creedence Clearwater Revival's "Proud Mary" became their biggest hit.
-The single reached No. 4 on the Hot 100 and sold more than a million copies, winning them a Grammy for Best R&B Performance by a Duo or Group.
+The single reached number 4 on the Hot 100 and sold more than a million copies, winning them a Grammy for Best R&B Performance by a Duo or Group.
 In July 1971, their live album, What You Hear Is What You Get, was released.
 It was recorded at Carnegie Hall and became their first certified Gold album.
-Later that year they had a top 40 R&B hit with "Ooh Poo Pah Doo".
-Their next three singles to chart, "I'm Yours (Use Me Anyway You Wanna)", "Up in Heah", and "Early One Morning" (a Little Richard cover) all peaked at No. 47 on the R&B chart.
+Later that year they had a Top 40 R&B hit with "Ooh Poo Pah Doo".
+Their next three singles to chart, "I'm Yours (Use Me Anyway You Wanna)", "Up in Heah", and "Early One Morning" (a Little Richard cover) all peaked at number 47 on the R&B chart.

 In 1972, the Turners opened Bolic Sound recording studio near their home in Inglewood.
 After Liberty was absorbed into United Artists Records, they were assigned to that label.
 Around this time, Tina Turner began writing more songs.
 She wrote nine out of the ten tracks on their 1972 album Feel Good.
 In October 1972, Turner and the Ikettes performed at Star-Spangled Women, a political fundraiser for the 1972 presidential campaign of George McGovern, at Madison Square Garden in New York City.